About

 2020 — Circulation(s) Festival, Paris, France

-2017 — Festival of Young Ukrainian Artists, organized by Ukraine’s Ministry of Culture
+2017 — Festival of Young Ukrainian Artists, Kyiv, Ukraine

 Awards: